facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 ### pkg

 This resource will install a Apple package (`.pkg` file).
 It will retrieve the package from a remote URL.
-The package file will be stored in the `Chef::Config[:file_cache_path]` and deleted after the install unless you set `cleanup` to false.
+The package file will be stored in the `Chef::Config[:file_cache_path]` and deleted after the install unless you set `backup` to the number of files to keep.

 #### Actions
 - :install - Install the package.